sudorandom/kmcd.dev/content/posts/2026/fauxrpc-proxy/index.md

 }
 ```

-## A Protobuf-Native Dashboard with Protodocs

-The developer dashboard in FauxRPC (served at `http://localhost:6660/fauxrpc` when running with `--dashboard`) has also received a major upgrade.

-Previously, I relied on converting Protobuf schemas to OpenAPI and rendering a standard Swagger UI using my plugin, [protoc-gen-connect-openapi](https://github.com/sudorandom/protoc-gen-connect-openapi).
-It worked, but OpenAPI is fundamentally designed for REST.
-Translating Protobuf concepts into OpenAPI constructs is like fitting a square peg in a round hole—you lose the rich semantics of your schemas.

-To fix this, I built **[Protodocs](https://protodocs.dev/)**, a "protobuf-native" documentation tool, and integrated it directly into FauxRPC.

-{{< figure src="protodoc-in-fauxrpc.png" alt="Protodocs rendered natively inside the FauxRPC developer dashboard" >}}

-Protodocs takes raw protobuf descriptors and renders a documentation page built specifically for Protobuf.
-Because it understands the schema natively, it includes features you’d expect from an IDE:
-* **Go-to-definition** and **find-references** for messages, fields, and services.
-* **Interactive API explorer**: You can make test calls directly from the browser using gRPC, gRPC-Web, or ConnectRPC (similar to Swagger, but with native protocol support).

-### Testing gRPC from the Browser

-One major hurdle with browser-based gRPC clients is that browsers don't expose HTTP/2 trailers, which native gRPC requires for status codes.

-To solve this, Protodocs uses a websocket-based proxy under the hood when integrated with a Go server like FauxRPC.
-When you trigger a gRPC call from the browser, the request is channeled through a WebSocket connection to FauxRPC, which acts as a bridge to translate and send native gRPC frames to the backend.
-You get full browser-based testing for actual gRPC APIs without having to deploy Envoy or configure complex gRPC-Web proxies.

-And, of course, the FauxRPC dashboard still captures your live traffic history.
-When you open a logged request, you can view the raw JSON payload or copy a pre-compiled FauxRPC YAML stub with its generated `active_if` matcher directly to your clipboard.
-This completely bypasses the manual stub-writing process.

-{{< figure src="fauxrpc-request-log-stub.png" alt="Viewing the FauxRPC request log history and copying a pre-generated stub" >}}

 ## Summary

-FauxRPC’s proxy and recording capabilities bridge the gap between static mock servers and real-world backend services.
+FauxRPC's proxy and recording capabilities bridge the gap between static mock servers and real-world backend services.
 By discovering schemas through reflection, handling dynamic protocol translation, falling back to fake data, and generating intelligent CEL matchers automatically, it takes the busywork out of API mocking.

 It turns mocks from a maintenance chore into a natural byproduct of running your development environment.